ancientmystic-dev/Portfolio/data/posts/Case Study 1.md

 ![](/images/posts/react-native-imessage/test.png)

 Whenever a person requires a transplant or an oncology treatment he submits his case for review.
 Any case submitted on the platform starts from the initial evaluation and ends at the post-transplant phase.
 Each phase consists of multiple sub-phases and each sub-phase has forms/checklists that need to be filled before moving to the next phase.

+**Key Takeaways**
+- Easy access to all the checklists and forms that need to be filled.
+- Easy to navigate within sections of a form.
+- Reduce the time to fill the form.
+- Make the transition between phases and subphases easier.